camio/cxxstd-constexprreflexpr/constexprreflexpr.md

 proliferation of programs which use `reflect::object` without concepts and create a maintenance burden.

-A third alternative is to use type-erased, by-value objects.
+Type-erased, by-value objects is preferred.
 This is like the 'pointer' approach in that there is a hierarchy of types, but conversion operators are used instead of casting to base classes.
 For example, the `RecordMember` type would be,

 ```c++
 class RecordMember :